‘Pharma Bro’ Martin Shkreli Cries In Court, Sentenced To Seven Years In Prison

 “I am terribly sorry I lost your trust,” he said.
 “You deserve far better.”

-Despite being known for hiking the price of antiparasitic drug Daraprim from $13.50 to US$750 per pill, he was not convicted for this as price gouging is not a crime.
+Despite being known for hiking the price of antiparasitic drug Daraprim from $13.50 to $750 per pill, he was not convicted for this, as price gouging is not a crime.

-The Judge Kiyo Matsumoto, who is presiding the case, stated that the sentencing was not about his controversial statements or the price hiking.
-Rather, the sentence was about Shkreli defrauding his investors, according to The Financial Times.
+Judge Kiyo Matsumoto, who is presiding over the case, stated that the sentencing was not about his controversial statements or the price hiking.
+Rather, the sentence was about Shkreli defrauding his investors, according to the Financial Times.

 NEW: Martin Shkreli sentenced to 7 years in prison for securities fraud, with credit for six months served. https://t.co/X4tBKcnO0n pic.twitter.com/TremVTK3qg